NXS-Detroit/NXS-Detours/Event Detours/Family Daze - Troy.md

 Jump to route: [505](#505-woodward-somerset), [570](#570-main-street--big-beaver), [804, 875](#804-troy-sky-line--875-auburn-hills-express-line)

 # Dates
 Troy Family Daze occurs around the second or third weekend in September.

-In 2019 the dates are Thursday September 12 through Sunday September 15.
+* **2019:** September 12-15

 # Detours by route